 These and many other challenges to Ukraine and Moldova’s reform agenda will be discussed during the event by Members of the PACE, representatives from the civil society and representatives of the pro-reform opposition politicians of Ukraine and Moldova.

-If you are a journalist or an NGO and would like to attend the event, please contact the office of the Open Dialog Foundation: [email protected], giving your e-mail, name, surname, date of birth, nationality, ID/passport series and number.
+If you are a journalist or an NGO and would like to attend the event, please contact the office of the Open Dialogue Foundation: [email protected], giving your e-mail, name, surname, date of birth, nationality, ID/passport series and number.

 Registration deadline is Wednesday 21 June, 2017, 12:00 pm